 Area 1A GPS Spot Repair: Place filter rock and two layers of salvage armor rock from the top of the slope to approximately 15 feet waterward of the top of the slope.

-Area 1B Shoreline Repair: Place two layers of salvage or import armor rock from the top of the slope to approximately 15 feet waterward of the top of the slope.
+Area 1B Shoreline Repair: Place two layers of salvage and import armor rock from the top of the slope to approximately 15 feet waterward of the top of the slope.

 Area 2A GPS Spot Repair: Place filter rock and two layers of import armor rock from the top of the slope to approximately 15 feet waterward of the top of the slope.